xapian/xapian-gsoc-proposal/proposal.rst

 **What other approaches to have your considered, and why did you reject those in favour of your chosen approach?**

 The only part in my project which can have different approaches is for the trac issue #263.
 There are two approaches which Olly has suggested Either: doxy2swig.py should combine the comments for all the possible overloaded forms, or we should provide manually written overrides for all cases where these forms exist.

+There's another potential option for this now - SWIG has fairly recently gained the ability to pick up doxygen-format documentation comments from the headers it is parsing and output them in the generated Python wrappers.

-I'll go with the former one as it will be much easier to combine the comments and show them.
+So I think I can try the last one suggested by Olly, it will be much easier of implement that and check how it compares to doxy2swig.py

+Again, for the PyPy part, extending swig for PyPy will take so much time as suggested by James.
+So, wrapping a C++ library for PyPy is the option which is preferred by me.

 **Please note any uncertainties or aspects which depend on further research or investigation.**